Colouring random subgraphs: Preliminaries

 We need a standard bound for the number of connected components in a graph of given maximum degree; it can be found, e.g., in \citep{BFM} (see Lemma 2 there), along with a proof. \begin{lemma} For a graph $G$ of maximum degree $\Delta$, the number of connected, $t$-edge subgraphs of $G$ containing a given vertex is less than $(e\Delta)^t$. \end{lemma}

 Another fairly standard fact we utilize is a quantitative connection between eigenvalues and edge distribution in regular graphs.
 For a graph $G$ its eigenvalues are those of its adjacency matrix $A(G)$.
-The following bound is due to Alon and Milman (\citep{AM}, see also Theorem 9.2.1 of \citep{textbook}). \begin{lemma} Let $G$ be a $d$-regular graph on $n$ vertices with the second largest eigenvalue $\lambda$.
+The following bound is due to Alon and Milman~\citep{AM}. \begin{lemma} Let $G$ be a $d$-regular graph on $n$ vertices with the second largest eigenvalue $\lambda$.
 Then for every subset $S\subset V$, one has

 \end{lemma}